 - Performances from bands and standup comedians: It’s tough to glue yourself to just informative sessions.
 At some point, the amount of information becomes overwhelming.
 To tackle this, Hubspot introduced entertaining breaks in between.
 With roaring musical performances and upbeat standup comedy, they kept both the virtual and in-person crowd drooling for some more!

 - Live chats, Q&A, polls, and moderator interactions: Real-time discussions are magical – they energize the atmosphere.
-With chats, people can add their thoughts and share ideas in real-time during a session.
+People love to share their thoughts and ideas in real-time during a session.

 Moreover, moderators can use Q&A and polls to vibe-check the event and give real-time reactions to the audience.